pingidentity/pingidentity-devops-getting-started/docs/QUICKSTART.md

 # Proof of Concept Quick Start

-This document aims to quickly stand up a demo/proof-of-concept environment of the available Ping Identity Docker Images and basic 'baseline' server profiles.
+This document aims to quickly stand up a demo/proof-of-concept environment using the available Ping Identity Docker Images.

 The intent is to help get a running set of Ping Identity components on a single machine in a docker enviornment.
 As such, all the containers will communicate with each other over a local docker network.

-This will be achieved by setting up an environment and then running a stack in docker-compose.
-The stack will be composed of:
+The deployed products will be:
   * PingDirectory
   * PingDataConsole (PingDirectory/DataGovernance admin UI)
   * PingFederate
   * PingAccess
   * PingDataGovernance

+Configurations will be provided to the products via the `baseline` [profile](./server-profiles/README.md).
+This configuration will have the products integrated and running a small demo use-case.

-> Persisting data and configurations will be discussed after setting up the environment.
+> [Persisting data and configurations](#dont-lose-your-work) will be discussed after setting up the environment.

 ## Pre-Requisites

 In order to successfully run this quickstart, the following pre-requisites should be completed.
-> Note: The quickstart guide and tools were built and tested on Mac OSX.
+> Note: The quickstart guide and tools were built and tested only on Mac OSX.

 **Required**